ec-jrc/re3gistry/README.md

 Once these tasks are completed and published in the management interface, the publication interface can be used to check the results.

 If you want to participate to the test-bed, send an email to jrc-inspire-support@ec.europa.eu including your **EU Login** email .
-During the test period, users can report issues or provide feedback using the [issue tracker](https://github.com/ec-jrc/re3gistry/issues).
+During the test period, users can report issues or provide feedback using the "issue tracker"(http://...).
 The test period will run until 6 March 2020.

 ### Major changes